I Think My Husband is Depressed - Can I Save My Marriage?

-She said to me, "I think my husband is depressed.
+After telling me this, she said to me, "I think my husband is depressed.
 What do you think?"

 We talked about what depression can look like in men.
 I told her in men it often looks just like stress.
 Here are some common depression symptoms in men:

 - Moodiness (this can be grumpy, or an emotional roller coaster, much like the eggshells Carrie walks around on)

 It wouldn't be surprising if her husband Al is depressed, I told her.
 A lot of men are depressed.
 In fact, most men when they get depressed still function quite well in many areas of their lives, particularly professionally.
 So the external symptoms can be misleading.
 The signs are most often evident in their interpersonal interactions, especially with loved ones.